Rhubarb muffins

 enjoy!

-This is a lovely soup that has three simple main ingredients: sauerkraut, mushrooms and the barley.
+This is a lovely soup that has three simple main ingredients: sauerkraut, mushrooms and barley.
 Mushrooms are a nice substitution for meat so use as much as you desire.
-In Eastern Europe, it is customary in the fall to go out in the woods and pick mushrooms.
-People then dry them to use during the cold months.
-If you don’t have access to wild mushrooms, buy stronger flavored mushrooms like morrel, oyster, shiitake or even crimini mushrooms could work.
-The sauerkraut of course gives it the nice sour flavor and has immense health benefits.
+The sauerkraut of course gives it the pleasant sour flavor and has immense health benefits.
 The crunchy barley adds the robust aspect to the soup.

 The soup will need a good home-made stock.
 Both a meat based or a vegetable based stock would work great.
 For the vegetarian stock, I used onions, garlic, and 2 bay leaves.
 I also included 1 heaping Tbsp of black peppercorn, a handful of mushrooms, 2 large celery roots, a couple of carrots, and a parsley root.
 Honestly, we could not taste much difference.
 Don’t forget to put celery root in the vegetarian stock, it surely adds something special to the flavor.

 PLEASE READ !!!
-I use cep mushrooms but if you don’t know how to find edible mushrooms in the wild, definitely go to the stores and purchase them there.
-Mushrooms are valuable but there can be some poisonous ones.
+I usually use cep mushrooms but if you don’t know how to find edible mushrooms in the wild, definitely go to the stores and purchase them there.
+Mushrooms are valuable but if you don’t know how to prepare them, get them in a store.
 Stores sell some fine mushrooms that are dried and are worth using.
 Just soak them in water and then they are ready to be used.
 Last time I used shiitake mushrooms and I thought they worked well.

 RECIPE